DEBANKASALUI/Java-DataStructures-ALgorithms/README.md

   - Left Child contains smaller value than Parent Node
   - Right Child contains larger value than Parent Node
   - No Duplicate values are allowed

+Binary Search Tree Operations:
+  Insert Opeartions in BST:
+    To Insert New Node
+  - Case 1: